-A Kindle and paperback book exploring the facts about the East End of London.
+A blog exploring the facts about the East End of London.
 Discover the places, the people, the stories.
 Professionally researched articles telling the real history of East London.
 We have many perceptions of the East End in Britain.
 This has, historically, been one of the poorest areas of London but it is also the hub of much of the city’s profits and industry.

 The History of London’s East End

 Despite a difficult past, East Enders are rightfully proud of their heritage and history, much of which still survives despite major changes over the years.

 Traditionally the home of the true Londoner, the Cockney, this is an area of close communities that now reflects the melting-pot of nationalities and cultures that makes up our capital city.

 The East End sits outside of the traditional Roman boundaries of the City of London.
 Initially composed of small villages and hamlets around a Roman road leading from London to Colchester, this was an area of green and open space compared to the crowded streets of the city.

 It was rich in royal hunting grounds, palaces and small port settlements at one point but, as London started to grow and become more industrialised, the East End became a hub of small manufacturers, the home of various trades and the docklands centre of the region.
 Its early industries were, to be honest, a mix of the unpleasant, the smelly and the downright dangerous.

 In basic terms the area was used for products that were noxious and/or needed a lot of space to manufacture.
 Its position outside of the city meant that fumes wouldn’t affect the richer people who lived in the centre and any issues with dangerous trades wouldn’t affect the city.

 So, early industry included tanning, rope making, lead making, slaughter houses, fish farms, breweries, bone processing, tallow works and gunpowder production.